-- School of Law becomes University of Maryland Francis King Carey School of Law in fall 2011 after $30 million gift from W.P.
+School of Law became the University of Maryland Francis King Carey School of Law in fall 2011 after $30 million gift from W.P.
 Carey Foundation; University of Maryland Carey School of Law, UM Carey School of Law are options on second reference with UM Carey Law as seldom-used shorthand

 campuswide Use "campuswide" to refer to the physical campus.
 (The University Police Force provides campuswide security.)
 Otherwise, University is preferred.
 (Police provide security for the University.)

 capitalization schools Capitalize the formal name of the school (School of Nursing); but lowercase the less formal inversion (nursing school) and school by itself.
 Lowercase the plural: law and dental schools.

 Centers for Disease Control and Prevention Abbreviated CDC.
 Takes singular verb.
 CDC is proud to add a new member to its staff.
 See www.cdc.gov for names of individual centers.

 chief Uppercase before name.
 She spoke to police Chief Tony Williams; or Tony Williams, chief of police

 CIPS Center for Innovative Pharmacy Solutions

 cities Add U.S. state or foreign country with first reference to cities unless AP Stylebook says they can stand alone in datelines.
 Then they can stand alone in body copy, too.

 Class of 1976 Upper c, contrary to Webster's, The Sun

 co- Retain the hyphen when forming nouns, adjectives and verbs that indicate occupation or status: co-star, co-pilot, co-author, he co-wrote the paper.
 But coed, cooperate, coordinate.